Job Search Masterclass Specialized Job Searches

 Try saying this:

-Suggest something else:
+Suggest something like this:

 Focus on what matters.